 Under the Company's policies with regard to Director compensation, the Company's executive Directors do not receive fees for Board service.
-As of the date of this Proxy Statement, Jon Cherry and Jessica Largent were the only executive Directors and were appointed in 2024 and, accordingly, did not receive any fees for Board service in 2023.
-Laurel Sayer was the only executive Director in 2023 and did not receive any fees for Board service in 2023.
-In addition, Mr. Kim and Mr. Papagianis, as nominees of Paulson during 2023, elected to receive no Directors' fees or equity awards in 2023.
-Mr. Cole, who was designated as a Paulson nominee in January 2024, is not an employee of Paulson and, therefore will be entitled to receive Director fees as an independent non-executive Director.
-Generally, the compensation for non-executive Directors included the following payments for fiscal year 2023:
+Jonathan Cherry and Jessica Largent are the only executive Directors.
+They did not receive any fees for Board service in 2024.
+Laurel Sayer was the only executive Director prior to the appointments of Mr. Cherry and Ms. Largent and did not receive any fees for Board service in 2024.
+In addition, Mr. Kim, as a nominee of Paulson during 2024, elected to receive no Directors' fees or equity awards in 2024.
+Mr. Cole, who was designated as a Paulson nominee in January 2024, is not an employee of Paulson and, therefore was entitled to receive Director fees as an independent non-executive Director in 2024.
+Generally, the compensation for non-executive Directors included the following payments for fiscal year 2024:

-- (i) a \$22,080 annual cash retainer; - (ii) a \$9,200 annual cash retainer for the Lead Director; - (iii) a \$11,500 annual cash retainer for the Chair of the Audit Committee; - (iv) a \$4,025 annual cash retainer for the Chair of the Technical Committee; - (v) a \$2,875 annual cash retainer for each member (excluding the Chair) of the Audit Committee, Corporate Governance and Nominating Committee, Compensation Committee, and Technical Committee; and - (vi) a discretionary grant of 7,731 deferred share units ("DSUs") to each of our non-executive Directors other than Messrs.
-Kim and Papagianis.
+- (i) a \$22,080 annual cash retainer; - (ii) a \$9,200 annual cash retainer for the Lead Director; - (iii) a \$11,500 annual cash retainer for the Chair of the Audit Committee; - (iv) a \$4,025 annual cash retainer for the Chair of the Technical Committee; - (v) a \$4,025 annual cash retainer for the Chair of the Compensation Committee; - (vi) a \$2,875 annual cash retainer for each member (excluding the Chair) of the Audit Committee, Corporate Governance and Nominating Committee, Compensation Committee, and Technical Committee; and - (vii) a discretionary grant of 7,731 deferred share units ("DSUs") to each of our non-executive Directors other than Mr. Kim.

-For fiscal year 2023 through present, the Chair of each Committee was as follows:
+For fiscal year 2024 through present, the Chair of each Committee was as follows:

-- (i) Mr. Dean serves as the Chair of the Audit Committee and received an annual cash retainer for his service in this position for 2023; - (ii) Mr. Papagianis served as the Chair of the Compensation Committee until his resignation from the Board and Compensation Committee effective January 1, 2024 and did not receive an annual cash retainer for his service in this position for 2023; - (iii) Mr. Kim serves as the Chair of the Corporate Governance and Nominating Committee and did not receive an annual cash retainer for his service in this position for 2023; and - (iv) Mr. Robison serves as the Chair of the Technical Committee and received an annual cash retainer for his service in this position for 2023.
-Effective January 1, 2024, Mr. Robison was appointed to the position of Chair of the Compensation Committee and will receive an annual cash retainer of \$4,025 for service in this position for fiscal year 2024.
+- (i) Mr. Dean serves as the Chair of the Audit Committee and received an annual cash retainer for his service in this position for 2024; - (ii) Mr. Robison serves as the Chair of the Compensation Committee and received an annual cash retainer for his service in this position for 2024; - (iii) Mr. Kim serves as the Chair of the Corporate Governance and Nominating Committee and did not receive an annual cash retainer for his service in this position for 2024; and - (iv) Mr. Robison serves as the Chair of the Technical Committee and received an annual cash retainer for his service in this position for 2024.

 Payments for Board and committee service are made quarterly to the Directors.
 In 2022, we established share ownership guidelines which require Directors to receive their annual retainers in the form of DSUs until they reach the minimum holding requirement under such guidelines, as discussed in further detail below.
-As of December 31, 2023, three of the Directors who served in 2023 - Mr. Robison, Mr. Deisley, and Mr. Dean - had reached the minimum holding requirements.
-Regardless of the requirement under the share ownership guidelines, each of the Directors has affirmatively elected to receive their payments for Board and committee service in 2023 in the form of DSUs.
+As of December 31, 2024, all of the Directors who served in 2024 had reached the minimum holding requirements.
+Regardless of the requirement under the share ownership guidelines, each of the Directors has affirmatively elected to receive their payments for Board and committee service in 2024 in the form of DSUs.
 The Company also reimburses Directors for all reasonable out-of-pocket costs incurred by them in connection with their services to the Company.
-The table below sets out the amounts, before any withholdings, that each non-executive Director earned in fees and all other amounts of compensation during the year ended December 31, 2023 for his or her services as a Director:
+The table below sets out the amounts, before any withholdings, that each non-executive Director earned in fees and all other amounts of compensation during the year ended December 31, 2024 for his or her services as a Director:

-2023 DIRECTOR COMPENSATION
+2024 DIRECTOR COMPENSATION